This is number three in the #Postac series, A Provost Leaves Academia,” by Dr. Terri Givens.

 Dr. Terri Givens is a consultant in higher ed, and soon to be former provost at Menlo College.
 She has been a professor at the University of Washington and University of Texas at Austin, and is the proud mother of two teenage boys.

 KK: I encountered Dr. Givens’ story of imminent #postac departure on social media and immediately asked her if she’d be willing to share thoughts of her transition with us.
-She generously agreed, and this is her first of several posts.
+She generously agreed.
 I encourage you to click through all of her links, especially on the theme of mental illness and higher ed.

 It was never a question of “if” my husband and I would have kids, it was a matter of when.
 I knew that being an academic and having kids could be a challenge, but I was determined to make it work, and I knew I had a partner who would play an active role in the life of his children.
 It took us several years to have a successful pregnancy, and we were thrilled when our son Andrew entered our lives in September of my second year as a professor at the University of Washington.
 We were fortunate to have lots of family in the area, and my sister offered to help take care of Andrew part-time when I went back to teaching, so we didn’t have to put him into daycare right away.
 We were also able to travel to Europe the first summer after he was born, so I could conduct research on my book project.
 Andrew celebrated his first birthday in Cologne, Germany, right before 9/11/2001.